typst-community/tytanic/README.md

 ## Features
 Out of the box `tytanic` supports the following features:
 - compile and compare tests
-- manage regression tests of various types
+- manage tests of various types
 - manage and update reference documents when tests change
 - filter tests effectively for concise test runs